 Richard’s work has offered insight into mechanisms of industrial catalysts, especially involving microporous materials and metal oxides.
 In structural chemistry and mineralogy.
 Simulation methods are now routinely used to predict the structures of complex solids and silicates, respectively, thanks to Richard’s demonstrations of their power.

-Foreign Secretary and Vice-President, The Royal Society
+- Former Foreign Secretary, The Royal Society